JimmySticks2001/autoDig/README.md

 * Added a version checker in the menu.
 * Added a field where user can change the name of the starting batch file.
 * Added a menu option to set the defaults for the program.
-* Added tooltips on user changable fields.
+* Added tooltips on user changeable fields.

 #####v0.3 1/15/2014
 * Added mouse tracking.